2022 Atlantic hurricane season: Hurricane Julia

 A tropical wave emerged into the Atlantic from the west coast of Africa on September 26.
 While moving westward, the wave remained weak and consisted of little convection for the next few days.
 Convection became more concentrated as the wave reached the Caribbean, with the system organizing into a tropical depression early on October 7 near Curaçao.
 A strong burst of deep convection developed near the center of the depression as it moved across the Guajira Peninsula in the early morning of October 7, and soon afterward, it strengthened into Tropical Storm Julia over the adjacent southwestern Caribbean.
 Thereafter, Julia began moving in a more westward direction along the southern periphery of a building ridge.
 Low wind shear, high humidity at the mid-levels, and very warm seas caused the storm to intensify into a hurricane at 00:00 UTC on October 9.
 About six hours later, Julia peaked with maximum sustained winds of 85 mph (140 km/h).
 The storm then made landfall near Laguna de Perlas, Nicaragua, at 07:15 UTC.
 Julia's relatively quick movement, as well as its passage across areas comparatively less rugged than to the north, caused the cyclone to only gradually weaken, falling to tropical storm intensity late on October 9.
 Early the following day, Julia emerged into the Pacific Ocean but quickly dissipated after striking El Salvador several hours later.

 On October 5, the disturbance brought heavy thunderstorms to several of the Windward Islands and the Caribbean coast of South America.
 More than 2 in of rain fell in Trinidad and Tobago in less than a half hour, causing significant flash flooding.
 A few days later, heavy rainfall occurred in northern areas of Venezuela and Colombia, causing widespread flooding.
 There were 54 indirect flood fatalities in Venezuela.
-In Central America, flash flooding and associated mudslides caused widespread damage along with 35 direct fatalities.
-Altogether, there were at least 89 Julia-related fatalities: 54 in Venezuela, 14 in Guatemala, 10 in El Salvador, 5 in Nicaragua, 4 in Honduras, and 2 in Panama.
+In Central America, flash flooding and associated mudslides caused widespread damage.
 Nicaragua suffered extensive flood damage totaling about $400 million.
-Over 1 million people in the country lost electricity during the storm.
+Over 1 million people across the country lost electricity during the storm.
 Additionally, Costa Rica, Honduras, and Panama reported damage to thousands of homes and significant crop losses.
-Loses in Panama alone totaled least $6 million.
+Damage in Panama alone totaled at least $6 million.
+Altogether, there were at least 89 Julia-related fatalities: 54 in Venezuela, 14 in Guatemala, 10 in El Salvador, 5 in Nicaragua, 4 in Honduras, and 2 in Panama.